Nova Southeastern University

 - Supplemental application deadline: 3/1/2021

 - Supplemental application requirements:

-Nova Southeastern University Dr. Kiran C. Patel College of Osteopathic Medicine requires the completion of a secondary application.
-Upon receipt of the AACOMAS application, NSU-KPCOM will forward an online NSU application to the applicant.
-The applicant should submit the NSU application along with a nonrefundable application fee of $50.
+NSU requires the completion of a secondary application.
+Upon receipt of the AACOMAS application, NSU-KPCOM will forward an online, secondary application to the applicant.
+Applicants must complete and submit this application to NSU no later than March 1, 2021, along with a nonrefundable application fee of $50

 - Fee waiver available: Yes